leenabalagalu21/Task_06_Deep_Fake/README.md

 # Task_06_Deep_Fake

 **Goal.** Turn the Syracuse Women’s Lacrosse 2025 narrative from Task 5 into a short, human-sounding **interview** with two distinct AI voices (Host ↔ Analyst) created entirely with **free tools**.
-Emphasis is on a transparent, reproducible **process**—from narrative → script → synthesis → assembly—along with clear ethical disclosure.
+Emphasis is on a transparent, reproducible **process**—from narrative → script → synthesis → assembly along with clear ethical disclosure.

 > **Disclosure**
 > This interview is a dramatized, AI-generated piece for academic purposes.
 Voices are synthetic; no real individuals were recorded.
 Statistics are based on Syracuse Women’s Lacrosse 2025 data and prior analysis.
 This work is not affiliated with Syracuse University.